Eyes of Blue

 Following another movie project; they scored music for “Connecting Rooms” and even had a brief role in the film, they returned to the studio for the second album.

-Following a series of personnel changes that saw Rees and Williams replaced by drummer John Weathers and bassist Ray Bennett, the band released 1969’s “In Fields of Ardath”.
-Produced by Reizner (Quincy Jones furnished the liner notes), the album was apparently meant as a concept piece, the title track and several of the songs built around the theme of reincarnation.
+Following a series of personnel changes that saw vocalist Wyndham Rees eased out of the band and guitarist Ray Williams replaced by Ray Bennett the band released their second album -1969’s “In Fields of Ardath”.
+Produced by American Lou Reizner (Quincy Jones furnished the liner notes), the album saw the band stepping into the business of concept albums.
+The title track and several of the songs built around the theme of reincarnation.
 To quote the liner notes:

 The title of the album stems from the interest of Eyes of Blue in the supernatural and the occult.
 Ardath is the title of a book by Marie Corelli published in 1897.
 The theme of the novel is based on the story of reincarnation.
 According to the book the field of Ardath is located near the ruined city of Babylon.
 Corelli’s characters find evidence for this presumed location in the Book of Esdras.”